txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 ## But What is Software?

 Software is how the apes organize their world.

+Software is not about computing anymore that astronmy is not all about telescopes.
+Sure, we need to know how to build the telescope and clean the lens.
+Buts it when we use those tools and apply them to things out there in the real world that the magic happens.

+Software is
+ really about humanity,
+helping people by using computer technology
+Software engineers do everything

 Software is everywhere, software does everything

 + Software runs (and [sometimes crashes](http://en.wikipedia.org/wiki/2010_Flash_Crash)) the sotck market
 + Controls the traffic, immigration systems, even tje beating of your heart (if you have a pacemaker).
 + _It takes dozens of microprocessors running 100 million lines of code to get a premium car out of the driveway, and this software is only going to get more complex_ [Robert Charette](http://spectrum.ieee.org/transportation/systems/this-car-runs-on-code_
 + That's probably 100s MLOC of assember, some of which is auto-generated.
 But those were 2009 numbers.
 And even allowing for  a factor of 20 to 200, that still means there is a lot of code in your car.

-Software engineers do everything
+Now [everyone wants to code](http://www.youtube.com/watch?v=nKIu9yen5nc) which is great for software engineers.
+There is are now huge opportunities for software engieners to:

++ Take all that code, and finding new patterns and ideas
++ Maintaining all that code, possibly written in a less-than-ideal way.

 lately, we've realized the dependancy of software in all branches of science including: